bandrewfox/exprdb_docs/INSTALL.docker.md

 attach to another instance, make snapshots for backups, etc. Also, if you want things to go faster, you can pay more for a faster EBS.

-    # Optional: make sure this symbolic link [get the real /dev/... name from the EC2 console]
+    # Make sure this symbolic link [get the real /dev/... name from the EC2 console]
     file -s /dev/sdb

-    # Get the target of the symbol link from prev line, then run this and
-    # make sure this returns "data" not listing filesytem info
-    file -s /dev/nvme1n1

     # Make the filesystem on that disk [this is destructive]
     sudo mkfs -t ext4 /dev/sdb

+    # mount the formatted volume to this instance at: /mnt/atlas
     sudo mkdir /mnt/atlas
     sudo mount /dev/sdb /mnt/atlas